-Peg Peregos were the stroller and travel system when my daughter was born – second only to the Bugaboo Frog which introduced us to the notion of spending a lot on strollers.
-Pegs are still reasonably priced, comparably speaking, and if you are planning on doing a lot of traveling but don’t want to purchase two strollers, the Peg Perego P3 might be right for you.
-It folds like an umbrella, but lays flat for naps and the connectivity with their Primo Viaggio car seat is second to none.
+Peg Peregos were the stroller and travel system when my daughter was born – second only to the Bugaboo which introduced us to the notion of spending a lot on strollers.
+Pegs are still reasonably priced–comparatively speaking–and if you are planning on doing a lot of traveling but don’t want to purchase two strollers, the Peg Perego Booklet might be right for you.
+It folds like an umbrella, but lays flat for naps.
+The connectivity with their Primo Viaggio car seat is second to none.
 Check out our review of travel with the Peg Perego Travel System.

 We’re seeing a lot of these around these days, and for good reason.
-In spite of offering a sweet, comfy, and apparently full-sized ride, it’s incredibly light and the fold mechanism is super-duper easy.
+The Baby Jogger City Mini offers a sweet, comfy, and apparently full-sized ride.
+It’s also incredibly light and the fold mechanism is super-duper easy.

 Best Travel Stroller Options – Umbrella:

 We went the umbrella stroller route for our first cruise, and I was pleasantly surprised at how easy it was to travel with an umbrella stroller.
-Granted, by then my kiddos are bigger and also seasoned travelers, but having a light stroller that didn’t take up much room was a lot easier to manouvre through the airport and our various transit routes.
+Granted, by then my kiddos were bigger and also seasoned travelers.
+However, a light stroller that didn’t take up much room made it a lot easier to manoeuvre through the airport and our various transit routes.
+We loved the G-Luxe.
 Read our review of travel with UPPAbaby G-Luxe to find out more.

-The Maclaren is kind of the creme de la creme of the umbrella stroller world, with many of my fellow city dweller moms opting to just babywear until their bundle is big enough to ride in the Maclaren.
-With prices venturing into the full-size stroller territory, Maclarens are certainly an investment, but a worthwhile one if you plan to do a lot of traveling.
+The Maclaren is kind of the creme de la creme of the umbrella stroller world.
+Many of my fellow city-dweller moms opt to just babywear until baby is big enough to ride in the Maclaren.
+With prices venturing into the full-size stroller territory, they are certainly an investment.
+But, a Maclaren is a worthwhile splurge if you plan to do a lot of traveling.

-Bumbleride’s aptly-named Flite is 14lbs of functionality and is capable of doing something that most umbrella strollers can’t… With their standard universal car seat adapter, you can use it as a travel system with most infant carrier car seats.
+Bumbleride‘s aptly-named Flite is 14lbs of functionality and is capable of doing something that most umbrella strollers can’t.
+With their standard universal car seat adapter, it functions as a travel system with most infant carrier car seats.

 Can you recommend a favourite travel stroller?
 Please share in the comments below!